 The Top Back-Up Strategies to Keep Data Integrity Intact

-“Just” backing up data isn’t enough anymore.
-While it’s a necessary step and a good start at that, a back-up means little if there aren’t adequate safeguards in place to protect the integrity of the data that might have to be recovered.
+“Just” backing up data isn’t enough to keep data intact anymore.
+While it’s a necessary step and a good start at that, a backup means little if there aren’t adequate safeguards in place to protect the integrity of the data that might have to be recovered.
 Even if back-ups themselves are a safeguard, they must be seen as an asset in their own right.
 After all, it’s estimated 100 mb of company data is worth $1 million on average.
-Half the firms who cannot recover lost data in 10 days cannot recover themselves.
+Half the firms that cannot recover lost data in 10 days cannot recover themselves.

-It just makes good strategic sense to have a back-up plan in the most literal sense as a result.
-Here are the top five strategies to make it happen, for the sake of keeping your data integrity intact:
+It just makes good strategic sense to have a backup plan in the most literal sense as a result.
+Here are the top five strategies to keep data intact, for the sake of keeping your data integrity intact:

 1. Know What to Back Up